Federal Employment Lawyer

 These federal statutes protect minority groups such as women, the disabled, the young, the elderly, and those with genetic diseases.
 The Civil Rights Act of 1964 also makes it illegal to discriminate against anyone in the workplace based on their race, color, religion, sex, or national origin.

-When people think of discrimination in the workplace, the hiring and firing process are typically the first things to come to mind, and unfortunately, these are two areas where biased judgments are often made but not noticed.
+When people think of discrimination in the federal workplace, the hiring and firing process are typically the first things to come to mind, and unfortunately, these are two areas where biased judgments are often made but not noticed.
 Hired employees, however, can also experience mistreatment at work in many other ways.

 - Promoting employees unfairly, or not promoting when deserved